Best free antivirus for Windows 11 – Protect your PC effectively.

 - Lightweight design that won’t slow down your system

 Extra security features Avast also includes a password manager to store your logins securely.
-There’s a Do Not Disturb mode that silences notifications while you game or watch movies.
+It has a “Do Not Disturb” mode that silences notifications while you play games or watch movies.

-- Occasional ads for the premium version
+- Displays ads for the premium version

-- May sometimes flag false positives
+- May occasionally flag false positives

 2. AVG AntiVirus Free